 We are for sure loving having the Little Goose Toddler Teacher Guidebooks.
 They’re great for adapting the activities in the preschool Teacher Guide so they make sense for baby girl, but sometimes I also want to have some messy fun with the little guy and this process art experience was the perfect opportunity to do exactly that!

 Enter this preschool tree art invitation to create process art experience!
-Wow, y’all!
+Wow, friends!
 According to him, he loved it!
 Why am I not surprised?

 Experience Early Learning (formerly Mother Goose Time) is wonderful about coordinating our creative art with the daily topic.
 Today we explored Lumberjacks so this tree process art went along with it perfectly!